--> --> -->

 Mark D’Arcy is VP, Chief Creative Officer at Facebook where he leads the company’s creative efforts to make advertising across Facebook and Instagram more relevant for people and more valuable for businesses.
 Mark joined Facebook in 2011 and today his team, The Creative Shop, operates from more than 40 Facebook offices and last year alone helped produce several thousand projects across Facebook, Instagram, Messenger and Oculus for an extraordinarily diverse client base including 80% of the world’s top 100 advertisers.
 The Creative Shop does all this through close partnerships with all the major advertising groups and collaborations with independent creators, influencers, artists, production companies, media companies and technologists.
 The work these partnerships create is regularly recognized in the press for driving innovation and at leading award shows, including Cannes Lions, where Mark has served on the inaugural Innovation and 2016 Glass Lion juries.
 Mark helped establish the Facebook Awards to celebrate the best creative work on the platform and in 2012, he founded the Facebook Global Creative Council.
 Mark is proud to serve on the boards of AD and the IFP, Independent Filmmaker Project.
 Confirmed to speak at at #STEP2018 is Mark D’Arcy – VP, Chief Creative Officer at Facebook.
 Mark and his team, The Creative Shop, helped produce several thousand projects across Facebook, Instagram, Messenger and Oculus for an extraordinarily diverse client base including 80% of the world’s top 100 advertisers.
 He leads the company’s creative efforts to make advertising across Facebook and Instagram more relevant for people and more valuable for businesses.

-GV Ravishankar, Managing Director, Sequoia India At Sequoia, GV Ravishankar advises on both technology as well as non-technology investments.
+At Sequoia, GV Ravishankar advises on both technology as well as non-technology investments.
 He’s deeply interested in technology’s role in helping to drive efficiencies, reduce costs and improve access in consumer and healthcare markets.
-He currently serves on the boards of companies in the Middle East such as Huspy, Lean Technologies, and Tabby.
-Others across India include – axio, BYJUs, Eruditus Learning, Faces Cosmetics, Five Star Business Finance, Finova Capital, HomeLane, India Shelter Finance Corporation, Indigo Paints, K12 Technoservices, Prataap Snacks (NSE: DIAMONDYD), Rebel Foods, Rupeek, Suburban Diagnostics and Turtlemint.
+He currently serves on the boards of BYJUs, Capital Float, Eruditus Learning, Faces Cosmetics, Five Star finance, Finova Capital, HomeLane, India Shelter Finance Corporation, Indigo Paints, K12 Technoservices, Prataap Snacks (NSE: DIAMONDYD), Rebel Foods, Rupeek, Suburban Diagnostics and Turtlemint.
+I have also served as board member/observer of companies like Via (sold to NASDAQ: EBIX ), Manappuram (NSE: MANAPPURAM) and Equitas (NSE: EQUITAS).
 Prior to this, GV worked at McKinsey & Company, where he advised senior management of top Indian companies on a variety of issues including business building, channel management and leadership development.
 He also had a prior stint with Wipro Technologies in their Embedded and Internet Access division.
 GV is the recipient of the Midas Touch award by Economic Times Startup Awards 2020 and IIM Ahmedabad’s Young Alumni Achiever’s Award, 2019-20 in the Corporate Leadership category.
+He has an MBA from IIM A and holds a BE in Computer Science and Engineering from NIT Trichy.

 WHAT GOES ON